MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-sdk-advanced.md

 uid: microsoft.azure.quantum.qio.python-sdk.advanced
 ---

-# Advanced usage of the Python SDK for Quantum-Inspired Optimization
+# Advanced usage of the Python SDK for optimization

-This document provides an overview of some advanced usage patterns for the Python SDK for Quantum-Inspired Optimization.
+This document provides an overview of some advanced usage patterns for the Python SDK for optimization.

 ## Asynchronous problem solving